Exclusive: Ouya scores Xiaomi partnership to take games to China

 Unlike games on Apple and Google mobile devices, games developed for Ouya are designed to work on TV sets with controllers, similar to the Xbox and Playstation.
 Ouya and Xiaomi are discussing launch titles and marketing now, Uhrman added.
 The developers, Ouya and Xiaomi will share revenue, she said without elaborating.

 China is the world's third biggest gaming market, where revenues grew by more than a third to nearly $14 billion last year.
-The government's move in January to allow Microsoft (MSFT.O), Sony Corp (6758.T) and Nintendo Co to sell consoles has re-kindled interest in gaming hardware.
+The government's move in January to allow Microsoft, Sony Corp and Nintendo Co to sell consoles has re-kindled interest in gaming hardware.

 Chinese telecom equipment maker ZTE Corp for instance has tied up with game developer The9 to release the "Fun Box" console.